RoneoOrg/PortfolioTim/content/post/2021-06-27-space-edventure.md

 ---
-title: Space EdVenture,
+title: Space EdVenture, Game and Handheld Console
 date: 2021-06-27
 hero: "/images/space-edventure.jpg"
-excerpt: Team designed console and game.
-Keep Ed's spaceship from colliding with asteroids for as long as possible.
+excerpt: A handheld game console soldered together and mounted in a 3d printed case, comes with a custom game written in C for the OLED screen.
 timeToRead: 8
 authors:
 - Tim Samuelsen